Skip to content

 Program Objectives

-• Increase the quantity and quality of the research conducted by Alaska small businesses under a federal Phase I project and strengthen commercialization plans to make businesses more competitive for Phase II funds.
+• Strengthen Alaskan small businesses’ federal Phase I project research and commercialization plans to help companies become more competitive for federal Phase II funds.

-• Augment the funds available for Phase II projects to help Alaska small businesses improve business development and commercialization efforts leading to product commercialization.
+• Augment federal funds for Phase II projects to help Alaska small businesses improve business development efforts leading to product commercialization.

 Program Administration